 - Add more heat by leaving in some of the jalapeno seeds or adding more chili powder.

-- Add some chopped peppers, carrots or other vegetables – and saute them along with the onions.
+- If desired, add chopped peppers, carrots or other vegetables – and saute them along with the onions.

 Jazz it Up

-- Serve with french or multi-grain bread, warmed and buttered.
+- Or, quicker, serve with french or multi-grain bread, warmed and buttered.

 - Top with grated Cheddar cheese or fresh Parmesan cheese